Lawyerless.app

 Common mistakes

-• Assuming arbitration is always cheaper: While it can be, arbitration fees can add up depending on the circumstances.
+• Assuming arbitration is always cheaper: While it can be, some arbitration processes can be costly, especially if the clause doesn't specify how fees are handled.

 FAQ